IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_toolchain_tool_githubconsolidated.html.markdown

 	* `repo_id` - (Computed, String) The ID of the GitHub repository.
 	* `repo_name` - (Computed, String) The name of the new GitHub repository to create.
 This parameter is required when creating a new repository, cloning, or forking a repository.
 The value will be computed when linking to an existing repository.
 	* `repo_url` - (Computed, String) The URL of the GitHub repository for this tool integration.
 This parameter is required when linking to an existing repository.
 The value will be computed when creating a new repository, cloning, or forking a repository.
+	* `root_url` - (Optional, String) The Root URL of the server. e.g. https://github.example.com.
 	* `source_repo_url` - (Computed, String) The URL of the repository that you are forking or cloning.
 This parameter is required when forking or cloning a repository.
 It is not used when creating a new repository or linking to an existing repository.
+	* `title` - (Optional, String) The title of the server. e.g. My GitHub Enterprise Server.
 	* `token_url` - (Computed, String) The token URL used for authorizing with the GitHub server.
 	* `toolchain_issues_enabled` - (Optional, Boolean) Setting this value to true will enable issues on the GitHub repository and add an issues tool card to the toolchain.
 Setting the value to false will remove the tool card from the toolchain, but will not impact whether or not issues are enabled on the GitHub repository itself.
 	  * Constraints: The default value is `true`.